rbergm/PostBOUND/docs/source/10minutes.rst

     If you set up your own Postgres instance, make sure to install the extension.
     As an alternative, you can use `pg_lab <https://github.com/rbergm/pg_lab>`__, which extends Postgres with more advanced hinting capabilities and additional extension points for optimizer research.

+If you are using DuckDB, you can load a database using :func:`pb.duckdb.connect() <postbound.duckdb.connect>`.

+See the separate :doc:`core/databases` documentation for more details on the database abstraction.

 .. _10minutes-workloads: